sandstranger/Underworld-Exporter-Android/README.md

 Escape - Button Start

 ## Keyboard and Mouse Support
-This Android port should support keyboard and mouse but it was not tested.
+This Android port should also support keyboard and mouse

 Default keyboard and mouse controls: